-OTV images allow for direct viewing of the relation between lithology, foliation, bedding planes, and fractures, whereas the relation between lithologic and structural features is not always clear on ATV images (figs. 7 and 8).
-Foliation, bedding planes, and changes in lithology may not be be apparent on ATV images if they are not associated with sufficient borehole relief or acoustic contrast.
-Fractures generally are regonizable on both ATV and OTV images.
-However, in darker rocks, fractures that are readily apparent on ATV images are difficult to distinguish from dark-colored zones on OTV images (fig. 9).
-Iron staining and other chemical precipitation, free product, and bacterial growth that may be indicative of ground-water flow and (or) contamination are readily apparent on OTV images (fig. 10) but not ATV images.
+5. Comparison and analysis of acoustic-and optical-televiewer images be apparent on ATV images if they are not associated with sufficient borehole relief or acoustic contrast.
+Fractures generally are recognizable on both ATV and OTV images.
+However, in darker rocks, fractures that are readily apparent on ATV images are difficult to distinguish from dark-colored zones on OTV images (Fig. 10).
+Iron staining and other chemical precipitation, free product, and bacterial growth that may be indicative of ground-water flow and (or) contamination are readily apparent on OTV images (Fig.11) but not ATV images.